Calbabreaker/dotfiles/README.md

 ## NeoVim

-Note: Requires NeoVim >= 0.5 and probably only works on unix.
+NOTE: Requires NeoVim >= 0.5 and probably only works on unix.

 To set up NeoVim (after stowed) run `:PackerSync` in NeoVim.